Faculty and Staff Assistance Program Events

 Mindfulness-Based Self-Compassion Program

-FSAP's virtual Mindfulness-Based Self-Compassion Program returns for Spring 2025.
+FSAP's virtual Mindfulness-Based Self-Compassion Program is now open for the current Spring 2026 cycle.
 Join FSAP clinicians for a virtual eight-week mindfulness course to help:

 • Reduce anxiety and stress